 Scholarship Description The UC LEADS Program is one of the most prestigious fellowships awarded by the University of California system.
 This program provides up to nine UCLA upper-division undergraduate students in the fields of science, technology, engineering, and mathematics with educational experiences that prepare them to assume positions of leadership in academia, industry, government, and public service following the completion of a doctoral degree, preferably at the University of California.
 Each UC LEADS Scholar is provided with resources over the two-year period to:

-The 2014 Application period has now closed.
-The application for the 2015-2017 cohort will be available on MyUCLA March 2015 and via the direct link below:
+The application for the 2015-2017 UC LEADS Cohort will be open soon via the direct link below.